Gerglamesh/Web-Backend-GruppD/Documentation/ContinuousDocumentation/Standups/StandUp.md

 *

-What did Irvin yesterday
+What will Oscar K do today

 *

+What will Mirko do today

+* *

+What will Oskar M do today

 *

-What did Jakob yesterday

-*

-What did Mirko yesterday

-*

-What did Hampus yesterday
+What will Hampus do today

-*

-*

 *